 The 23-member Steering Committee meets biannually to guide the work of the Global Partnership.
 It is comprised of representatives from various constituency groups, including partner countries, development partners, civil society, the private sector, philanthropy, local governments, multilateral organisations, parliamentarians, trade unions, the OECD Development Assistance Committee, and the UN Sustainable Development Group.

-A summary of the event will be made available soon.
+A summary of the event can be found here.

 Watch why effectiveness is an important topic for the Senior-Level Meeting and the 2030 Agenda here.